 I am an advocate and human being outside of my professional work and it would be incongruent for me to pretend otherwise.
 I am very clear about my values and politics online as I am throughout my life.

 Counselling is an intense profession and I make sure to balance my contact work with clients with other activities and interests.
-I limit the number of private clients I see so that I can give each my full attention.
+I limit the number of clients I see so that I can give each my full attention.

 Bachelor in Applied Counselling - Manukau Institute of Technology 2022